Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Introduction

 Next, we extrapolate the decay constants of the pseudoscalar meson and the chiral condensate in the chiral limit.
 We show that the decay constant in the chiral limit decreases with increasing the magnetic field intensity.
 The chiral condensate in the chiral limit increases as the magnetic field strength grows.
-As the intensity of the magnetic fields increases, the dimensionless difference between the chiral condensate calculated using the configurations applied to the external magnetic fields and the chiral condensate calculated using the standard configuration also grows.
-However, as the chiral condensate is computed as a negative quantity, these outcomes indicate that strengthening the external magnetic fields leads to the eventual achievement of zero chiral condensate.
+As the intensity of magnetic fields increases, the dimensionless difference between the chiral condensate calculated using configurations applied to external magnetic fields and the chiral condensate calculated using the standard configuration also grows.
+However, as the chiral condensate is computed as a negative quantity, these outcomes indicate that strengthening external magnetic fields leads to the eventual achievement of zero chiral condensate.

 Finally, we determine the square mass of the eta-prime meson using two methods.
 (1) Using the Witten-Veneziano mass formula and the numerical results.
 (2) Analyzing the correlation functions of the connected and disconnected contributions for the pseudoscalar density~\cite{DeGrand3,Hashimoto_1}.
-We extrapolate the numerical results obtained by the second method in the chiral limit and demonstrate that the square mass in the chiral of the eta-prime meson becomes lighter by increasing the intensity of the external magnetic fields.
+We extrapolate the numerical results obtained by the second method in the chiral limit and demonstrate that in the chiral limit the square mass of the eta-prime meson becomes lighter by increasing the intensity of external magnetic fields.

 This article consists of five sections.
 Section~\ref{sec:sec2} provides the estimates of the monopole densities, lengths of the monopole loops, and average absolute values of the Polyakov loops.